They say "divorced." We say "uncoupled."

 The Uncoupled Life?

-Divorce shouldn’t be a battle to the death because there is no winner in a divorce.
-Instead, we want to help couples find a more amicable way to transition into the next phase of their relationship.
-It isn’t always possible, but if both parties can approach the divorce as adults, setting aside the tumultuous emotions and treating the property division like a business transaction, the entire process is less stressful and much less expensive.
+Instead, I help couples find a more amicable way to transition into the next phase of their relationship.
+It isn’t always possible, but if both parties can approach the divorce as adults, setting aside the tumultuous emotions and treating the experience like a business transaction, the entire process is less stressful and much less expensive.

 Why mediate ?